July 23rd, 2026

 A Day of Events and Activities

-World Sjogrens Day is marked by various events and activities, including fundraising campaigns, walks, and seminars.
+World Sjogren's Day is marked by various events and activities, including fundraising campaigns, walks, and seminars.
 These events aim to promote research, support, and advocacy for those affected by the disease.
 Many organizations and individuals also use social media to share their stories, spread awareness, and show solidarity with those living with Sjogren's syndrome.

 Whether it's participating in a fundraising walk, attending a seminar, or simply sharing a post on social media, every action counts in raising awareness about Sjogren's syndrome.
+It is the collective effort of many that creates ripples of change, spreading knowledge and compassion across borders.

 A Powerful Reminder